mikaelbr/traceur-cli/README.md

 1. Make it work with array/generator comprehensions.
 2. ~~Add support for multiline/blocks~~
-3. ~~Add support for modules/requires on file load~~
-4. Add support for modules/requires in repl
+3. Add support for modules/requires in repl.
+(Has now basic support.)
-5. Tests
+4. Tests